sinnerschrader/cz-custom-issues/readme.md

 - scopes
   - [type]
-    - name (used in promt and commit message)
+    - name (used in prompt and commit message)

 ```js
 {